bbeniston/php-coding/coding-guidelines.md

 * Suggestions from client on the Framework to be used (If the client is technical)
 * The type of design required (Normal, Responsive, Adaptive)
 * Number of interface language to be used (By default: English only)

+For the url which should be encrypted the following steps needs to be done:
+* Creation of Key file and CSR file in the hosting server
+* Purchase of SSL from the provider (this could be done by the client)
+* Providing CSR and Generating Certificate (*.crt) files from the SSL provider
+* Installation of Certificate files in the web server

 ## Reference:-
 * [PHP The Right Way](http://www.phptherightway.com/)